Why Vitamin B Is More Important To Your Testosterone Than You Might Think

-While it’s a general consensus that a diet rich in high-quality meat is better for your testosterone levels than a strict vegetarian regimen, the importance of eating your greens tends to escape a lot of people.
+While it’s a general consensus that a diet rich in high-quality meat is better to increase testosterone levels than a strict vegetarian regimen, the importance of eating your greens tends to escape a lot of people.

 Eating a steak a day isn’t going to turn you into Ron Swanson, despite what you may think.

-Honestly, ensuring that you’re eating enough dark green leafy vegetables and whole unprocessed starches is pretty important too when it comes to boosting your testosterone.
+Honestly, ensuring that you’re eating enough dark green leafy vegetables and whole unprocessed starches is pretty important too when it comes to testosterone boosting.

 Eating a protein-rich salad isn’t going to turn you into a rabbit.